Supplement Clarity

 How much do Balance capsules cost?

-One bottle is 49.99.
+One bottle is $49.99.
 If you purchase a subscription, bottles are $47.49.
-Not a big savings in my opinion
+Not a significant savings in my opinion

 Can you take Alani Nu Balance while on birth control pills?

-There's no proof the supplements interfere with birth control pills and increase the risk of pregnancy.
-Balance does not contain saw palmetto which some women fear increases pregnancy risk.
+There's no proof that the supplements interfere with birth control pills and increase the risk of pregnancy.
+Balance does not contain saw palmetto, which some women fear increases the risk of pregnancy.

 See the Saw palmetto birth control pill review for more insights.